International Social Work: A Costa Rican Perspective

 Undergraduate students in the KU Honors Program who enroll in SW 855 will have the course count as an Honors course.

 Further, students from outside the School of Social Welfare are sincerely invited to join in the Costa Rica program.
-Interdisciplinary practice is a key part of social work and learning alongside students from other campus units can deepen the study abroad experience for all.
+Interdisciplinary practice is a key part of social work and a requirement for University of Costa Rica social work students.
+For U.S. students, learning alongside students from other campus units can deepen the study abroad experience for all.
 Students with questions about how to fit study abroad into their degree plans are encouraged to contact the faculty director for assistance.
+One formal in-person class session will take place prior to departure (location and format TBA).
+During that time, students will begin to develop questions they hope to explore during their time in Costa Rica.
+Students are encouraged to consider potential connections between their area of study and/or social work practice and to map the focus of inquiry to Costa Rica.
+How do you anticipate using your study abroad learning in your future?

 Students are housed in double or triple occupancy rooms with daily breakfast included.
 Many group lunches and dinners are also included.